How to Prevent Property Damage and Protect Your Building During a Move

 No matter how spacious your doors are, it is better to be proactive about protecting those door jambs than risk damaging them during the moving process.
 Door jamb protectors can snap on without the need for tape and adhesive, and many are reusable for future use.
 In addition to fastening protectors to door jambs, cover the doors as well to avoid any scratches on the wood or paint.

-7. Prevent falls with anti-slip stair treads.
+7. Improve safety with anti-slip stair treads.

 If you will need to carry your items down a set of stairs during the move, make sure that there are not any slippery spots that could lead to a dangerous fall.
 Increase traction on the stairs by obtaining anti-slip covers for each set.
 When it’s time to carry furniture up or down the stairs, get an extra set of hands to support each item.